astropy/astropy/docs/io/ascii/write.rst

 Parameters for ``write()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The |write| function accepts a number of parameters that specify the detailed output table format.
-Different Reader classes can define different defaults, so the descriptions below sometimes mention "typical" default values.
-This refers to the :class:`~astropy.io.ascii.Basic` reader and other similar Reader classes.
+Each of the :ref:`supported_formats` is handled by a corresponding Writer class that can define different defaults, so the descriptions below sometimes mention "typical" default values.
+This refers to the :class:`~astropy.io.ascii.Basic` writer and other similar Writer classes.

-Some Reader classes, e.g. :class:`~astropy.io.ascii.Latex` or :class:`~astropy.io.ascii.AASTex`
+Some output format Writer classes, e.g. :class:`~astropy.io.ascii.Latex` or :class:`~astropy.io.ascii.AASTex`
 accept aditional keywords, that can customize the output further.
 See the documentation of these classes for details.